-National Bank of Umm Al-Qaiwain faces moderate social risks related to regulatory and litigation risks.
-Demographic trends have favored adaptation of the population towards financial inclusion and innovation in city centers.
-NBQ and UAE banks are generally focused on intermediation with simpler product ranges and counterparties.
-Consumer protection regulation partially mitigates misselling and mis-representation risks.
+National Bank of Umm Al-Qaiwain faces moderate social risks, mostly related to customer relations and associated regulatory and litigation risks.
+Demographic trends have favored financial inclusion and adaptation innovation of the population in the city centers.
+National Bank of Umm Al-Qaiwain and UAE banks are generally focused on the intermediation of simple, plain vanilla products which are less prone to mis-selling.